bartvandebiezen/css-conventions/README.md

 - Don't shorten selector or variable names.
 - Shorter selector names could lead to misunderstandings.
 - Shorter selector names don't affect file size that much, because of GZIP.
 - You may use an abbreviation for selectors if it is already used as an official HTML element, e.g. '.nav' instead of '.navigation', or '.h1' instead of '.heading-1'.
+An exception is 'ui'.
+You may use 'ui' instead of 'user interface'.

 **Right:**
 ```CSS